fbpx

 Furthermore, smaller businesses often have less stringent technological defenses implementing, let alone knowing what is SIEM, less time and resources placed into cybersecurity, thus making them easier targets.
 In short, remove any misconception that small businesses are too small to target as this is not the truth.

 Last but not least, bear in mind that when a business gets hit by a cyberattack (it takes only ONE attack), it can take years to recover, causing disruptions to operations, damage to brand reputation, and leading to revenue losses.
 Don’t forget the possible legal ramifications.
+Plus, strong insider threat management helps protect against risks from within the organization, reducing the overall impact of cyberattacks.

 Security Often Isn’t a Primary Focus for Small Businesses